brajeshwar/brajeshwar.github.io/_posts/2004/2004-09-18-contextmenu-is-that-for-8ball.md

----
-layout: post
-title: ContextMenu, is that for 8Ball?
+# ContextMenu, is that for 8Ball?
----

 The introduction of `@ContextMenu@` and `@ContextMenuItem@` in Flash player 7 was a good move from Macromedia.
 But, it is still in a very nascent stage and is not really that usable.
 Every since its early release of the Player, I had always felt that it can be put to good use but never got a project right enough to implement the same.
 When finally there was a real need for a real *Right Click Menu*, I am sorta stump as a proper implementation was not that possible!